Rocky Mountain Rangers: Post-war

 In 1946 the unit was reverted to reserve status with HQ in Kamloops and companies in Kamloops, Prince George, Salmon Arm, Armstrong and Revelstoke.
 In 1952 the company in Revelstoke was relocated to Whitehorse.
 This company became inactive three years later.
 In 1959 the Armstrong company headquarters was relocated to Revelstoke.
 This organization remained until 1970 when the companies in Prince George and Salmon Arm were reduced to nil strength.
 In 1978 the company in Revelstoke was relocated to Salmon Arm.
 In 1998 the company in Salmon Arm was reduced to nil strength and relocated on paper to Kamloops.

-The original Regimental Colour presented to the regiment by Princess Patricia in 1916, though never consecrated, now hang in St Paul's Cathedral in Kamloops.
+The original regimental colours presented to the regiment by Princess Patricia in 1916, though never consecrated, now hang in St Paul's Cathedral in Kamloops.
 In 1983 Prince Philip, Duke of Edinburgh, presented the first official consecrated colours to the regiment in a ceremony at Kamloops.
-A replacement Regimental Colours was presented in 1998 following the official reversion to green facings used by the rifle regiments in place of the blue facing used by line infantry regiments.
+A replacement stand of regimental colours was presented in 1998 following the official reversion to green facings used by the rifle regiments in place of the blue facing used by line infantry regiments.

 The Freedom of the City of Kamloops was presented to the regiment in 1982, Salmon Arm in 1992, and Prince George in 2018.